Last

 (rahm, رحم).

-common theme with Christianity and Judaism, according to Hitti,
+This is a common theme with Christianity and Judaism, according to

-are ancient stone inscriptions in Arabia antedating Islam which have
+Hitti, there are ancient stone inscriptions in Arabia antedating

-been attributed the use of very similar expressions to Christian
+Islam which have been attributed the use of very similar expressions

 The